 Every argument for the legalization of marijuana is being used by its proponents.
 At least two things - the comparison of marijuana to alcohol and to tobacco - are fallacious at best.

 1) Alcohol is legal in the majority of American locations.
 It got that way after activism resulting in a Constitutional amendment prohibiting alcohol anywhere in the USA was finally overturned.
 The justification at the time was that crime attending the illicit distribution and consumption of alcohol cost too much, and that the public demanded alcohol despite legal prohibition.
 (This argument does now apply to the marijuana trade.)

-> What alcohol does NOT share with any demonstrated or theoretical use of marijuana is its addictive qualities - profound for some people - and the physical debilitation drinkers suffer.
-There are alcoholics; there isn't a "weedaholic" who can be pointed to solely by the physical symptoms of addiction.
+What alcohol does NOT share with any demonstrated or theoretical use of marijuana is its addictive qualities - profound for some people - and their tie to the physical debilitation drinkers suffer.
 This is why the alcohol argument should not be used.

-> 2) Tobacco is legal in the majority of American locations.
+2) Tobacco is legal in the majority of American locations.
 Yes, its use is prohibited in many places due to official decree or the declaration of a business owner, but its possession is legal.
 Public pressure has made it "uncool" to smoke tobacco due to gross behavior on the part of smokers and its horrible, easily demonstrated effects on health.
 You may recall that there was a "big tobacco" lawsuit?
 This was the end result of manufacturers adulterating tobacco to meet special goals and consumer demand, and therefore making themselves liable for the health effects.
 This industrial adulteration of the product and the resulting suit is why RJ Reynolds now admits, "There is no such thing as a 'safe' cigarette."
 The adulteration of the product, tobacco, is why the tobacco argument should not be used.